-Building on data-gathering and conversations with both JTHGNHA and NPS representatives, the evaluation team developed a logic model (Figure 3.2) to serve as a visual representation of the JTHGNHA's work: overarching goals; resources and key partnerships; activities and strategies implemented to realize goals; intended short- and long-term outcomes; and the linkages among these categories.
+Building on data-gathering and conversations with both JTHG NHA and NPS representatives, the evaluation team developed a logic model (Figure 3.2) to serve as a visual representation of the JTHG NHA's work: overarching goals; resources and key partnerships; activities and strategies implemented to realize goals; intended short- and long-term outcomes; and the linkages among these categories.

-As depicted in the logic model, and discussed in the preceding section, activates undertaken by the Journey can be grouped into three primary programmatic areas:
+As depicted in the logic model, and discussed in the preceding section, activities undertaken by the Journey can be grouped into three primary programmatic areas:

-- Education: place-based education programs using partner sites - Heritage Tourism building partnerships between the hospitality industry, tourism promotion organizations, and heritage destinations - Preservation/Conservation: preserve and protect the region's endangered and irreplaceable cultural landscapes
+- Education: place-based education programs using partner sites - Heritage Tourism building partnerships between the hospitality industry, tourism promotion organizations, and heritage destinations - Preservation/Conservation: preserve and protect the region's endangered and irreplaceable cultural landscapes activity areas.

-While this section examines the specific activities and impacts of each programmatic area, it is important to note many, if not all, of the JTHGNHA's undertakings serve multiple goals and span multiple activity areas.
 The Journey fundamentally sees its work as interconnected across the three program areas, but for the purposes of this evaluation each activity area will be examined individually.
-Additionally, the programs and initiatives discussed in this section were selected to serve as informative and specific examples of the Journey's work; for a complete look at the JTHGNHA and its accomplishments over time, please see Appendix D (full timeline).
+Additionally, the programs and initiatives discussed in this section were selected to serve as informative and specific examples of the Journey's work, they are not inclusive of all the activities the JTHG NHA has undertaken in the last 13 years; for a more complete look at the JTHG NHA and its accomplishments over time, please see Appendix D (full timeline).